-Designing seamless patterns is a very interesting skill – it allows you to create totally personalised garments – not only in terms of a cut, but also a handmade pattern!
+Designing seamless patterns is a very complex yet handy skill – it allows you to create fully personalised garments – not only in terms of a cut, but also when it comes to a print on fabric!
 Are you ready to become an artist and print your own unique pattern on sewing fabric?
 Here you’ll find out how to design a seamless pattern for fabric printing!

 Table of contents